learn-co-students/ruby-music-library-cli-v-000/README.md

 ## Overview

 You're going to be implementing a Music Library domain composed of 3 main models, `Song`, `Artist`, and `Genre` that will relate to each other and collaborate heavily.
 Additionally, you're going to be extracting some common functionality of those models into a module, `Concerns::Findable` and mixing that module into those classes.
 You'll then build a collaborating object, `MusicImporter`, that can parse a directory of MP3 files and use the filenames to create instances of `Song`, `Artist`, and `Genre`.
-Finally, you'll build a CLI in `bin/musiclibrary` that is powered by a `MusicLibraryController` to provide a simple CLI that let's a user browse the library of MP3s imported by song, artist, and genre.
+Finally, you'll build a CLI in `bin/musiclibrary` that is powered by a `MusicLibraryController` to provide a simple CLI that lets a user browse the library of MP3s imported by song, artist, and genre.

 This is a complex lab with many parts, go slow, try to understand what you're trying to build holistically before starting.
 Read this entire README before jumping in.
 As you go from spec to spec, we recommend doing them in numbered order.

 ## Concerns